What is the customer's context and application?

 What was the customer's fastening project before coming to see us?

-Initially, the customer came to us to design an M8 head screw with a diameter 12 body to accommodate a bearing requiring XX micron precision, XX surface hardness, XX cylindricity and XX roughness.
+Initially, the customer came to us for the design of an M8 head screw with a diameter 12 body to accommodate a bearing requiring XX micron precision, XX surface hardness, XX cylindricity and XX roughness.

 In the monobloc version, we could start with a 22-diameter billet, then rough-turn the 12-diameter raceway before induction treatment.
 In the final operation, we performed plunge grinding.